-For example, you may give three options for an employee to show you that they have learned what you trained them, allowing them to choose to take a written test, have a conversation, or do role playing to illustrate their new knowledge.
+For example, you may allow a new employee to choose whether to take a written test, have a conversation, or do role playing to illustrate their new knowledge.

 Once you know how your training will look, you can find materials to flesh out your training objectives outline in a variety of places:

-On-the-job training is rarely a one-time event, though initial training is generally the most in-depth when an employee starts a job.
-Periodic training throughout an employee’s career is common.
+On-the-job training is rarely a one-time event, and periodic training throughout an employee’s career is common.
 For example, on-the-job training might include circumstances such as:

 - Learning about company policies.